Webcast: Building trust and transparency through SOC 2 reporting

 If you are doing business with the Federal Government, the opportunity is huge, but so are the multiple compliance requirements which must be met.
 Understanding the shifting landscape of Federal IT legislation, including the Federal Information Security Management Act (FISMA) and the Federal Risk and Authorization Management Program (FedRAMP) is critical.
 Navigating regulation and controls the first time can be challenging.
 However, done correctly, it can pave the way to significant business for your company.

 Compliance with the Federal Information Security Management Act (FISMA) is required of all federal agencies and all commercial entities that provide services to the Federal Government.
 Companies must have a control environment that meets FISMA requirements, which include required documentation.
 Additional federal regulations beyond FISMA may also be applicable.

+PwC is an accredited FedRAMP 3PAO (Third Party Assessment Organization), enabling us to perform cloud security assessments.
 Our FedRAMP team includes cloud security, federal regulatory, and controls professionals.
 Partnering with PwC’s Cloud Assurance team, you will be well-prepared to meet federal cloud compliance requirements.

 Determine NIST SP 800-53 control requirements

 Develop a federal regulatory roadmap and compliance framework

 Understand the relationship of NIST SP 800-53 control requirements to your environment

 Develop and execute a comprehensive, continuous monitoring program

 Produce documentation to support assessments

 Generate awareness and develop training programs